matthewslouismarie/neo4j/README.md

 ## Exploring and understanding the original dataset

-As mentionned above, our repository contains our original dataset, named `earthquakes_big.geojson.jsonl`.
-We renamed the extension to `.jsonl` in a bid to make it explicit that it is written with the JSON Lines file format.
+As mentioned above, our repository contains our original dataset, named `earthquakes_big.geojson.jsonl`.
+We renamed the extension to `.jsonl` in a bid to make it explicit that it is written with [the JSON Lines file format](https://jsonlines.org/).

 First, as instructed, we will display one row of the original dataset.
 (We only formatted the first row for readability and trimmed lines that were too long for presentation only, no transformation of any kind was performed on the file itself.)